pshah116/Electronics-R-US/README.md

 ## Loyalty Program
 • From 2019–2022, loyalty members contributed to a total of 45,693 orders compared to 62,431 by non-members.
 However in 2021 and 2022 loyalty members placed **22%** more total orders than non-members, highlighting a shift in engagement.

-• Loyalty members contributed to >$10M in total sales, while non-loyalty members generated >$17M.
-However, in both 2021 and 2022, loyalty members outperformed non-members, generating over **$1.6M** more in revenue during that period.
-While overall revenue declined for both segments in 2022, loyalty-driven sales remained a strong contributor the last two years.
+• **Loyalty members contributed to >$10M** in total sales, while **non-loyalty members generated >$17M**.
+However, in both **2021 and 2022 loyalty members outperformed non-members**, generating over **$1.6M** more in revenue during that period.
+While overall revenue declined for both segments in 2022, loyalty-driven sales remained a stronger contributor the last two years compared to non-loyalty members.

 •The highest AOV was in 2020 at $345.28 for non-loyalty members, however, Loyalty Members surpassed non-members in 2022 ($244.79 vs $214.11), showing better spend-per-order in the most recent year.